-a Al My
+a Al dy

-Aaron A. Kennedy, Ph.D.
 Vice President of Student Affairs Mesalands Community College

 Every effort has been made to ensure the accuracy of the information available at the time this handbook was prepared.
 However, all information is subject to change at any time by proper administrative procedure without prior notice, obligation, or liability (including statements on tuition, fees, programs, course offerings, and graduation requirements).

-Mesalands Community College is accredited by The Higher Learning Commission a Commission of the North Central Association of Colleges and Schools
+Mesalands Community College is accredited by The Higher Learning Commission a Commission of the North Central Association of Colleges and Schools 230 South LaSalle St..
+Suite 7-500

-230 South LaSalle St., Suite 7-500 Chicago, IL 60604 800-621-7440; info@ncacihe.org
+Chicago, IL 60604 800-621-7440; info@ncacihe.org